 Why you should do the program

-Furthermore, accessing a program like Be Well Plan would typically come at a cost, but as a Flinders University student, you get access to this program for free.
+Oh, and it’s also free.
+Accessing a program like Be Well Plan in the community would typically come at a cost, but as a Flinders University student, you get access to this program for free 🤑

 Oh, there are also masterclasses!